Janelia Research Campus: Advanced Imaging Center

+Scientists from around the world can apply to run their experiments on Janelia developed microscopes (both optical and EM) at the Advanced Imaging Center.

+Instrument design and construction

+Janelia hosts a facility jET, for Janelia Experimental Technology, which designs, builds, and tests commercially unavailable instruments, tools, and software.

 Campus

 The original Janelia Farm house is listed on the National Register of Historic Places, and the property was purchased by HHMI from the Dutch software maker Baan Companies in December 2000.
 The 281 acre main campus features a 900-foot (270 m) long, arc-shaped laboratory known as the Landscape Building.
 The building, designed by Rafael Viñoly, 270 ft wide at the ground floor, is built into a hill and designed to be the primary research facility.
 A 96 room hotel for conference attendees overlooks a pond and connects to the Landscape Building via a tunnel under Helix drive.
 Selden Island, a 408 acre former sod farm in the Potomac River was added to the campus in 2004 and is popular amongst staff for jogging and recreation.

 Many employees live on campus.
-There are three apartments buildings totaling 240 units, 34 single-family townhouses and 21 studio apartments providing housing for more than a quarter of the staff.
+There are three apartment buildings totaling 240 units—34 single-family townhouses and 21 studio apartments providing housing for more than a quarter of the staff.
 Other employees commute to Arlington on an HHMI provided shuttle bus.
-There are extensive fitness facilities, including a yoga studio, bouldering gym, tennis courts and a soccer field.
+There are extensive fitness facilities, including a yoga studio, bouldering gym, tennis courts, and a soccer field.

 Site and landscape design were completed by Dewberry in 2006 and include over four acres of green roof meadow plantings which blend the building into the surrounding site.
 In 2006, the institute hired landscape architecture firm Lewis Scully Gionet, Inc., to redo some of the previous landscape work which was completed in fall 2008 (and won an Honor Award from the Maryland and Potomac chapters of the American Society of Landscape Architects).
 This work includes an architectural water feature, expanded path network, and siting of multiple pieces of artwork, as well as comprehensive planting additions.
 Additional campus-wide landscape improvement designed by LSG Landscape Architecture followed up until now.